supervisely-ecosystem/serve-tapnet/tapnet/supervisely/serve/README.md

 # Overview

 This app is an integration of TAP-Net model, which is a NN-assisted interactive object tracking model.
 The TAP-Net model can track point trajectories.
-It is used to implement the tracking of polygons, points and rectangles on videos.
+It is used to implement the tracking of polygons, points and graphs (keypoints) on videos.

 # How to Run